Special Education Program

 Please choose the appropriate program track when applying for admission, as applying for the wrong track may cause a delay in your admission.

 Degree seeking teacher education candidates that desire to earn cross-categorical special education certification must complete a separate application for admission to the special education minor.
-Candidates must be admitted to a teacher education major program in order to be admitted into the degree-seeking special education minor.
+Candidates must be admitted to a teacher education major program (Middle Childhood-Early Adolescence Education Program, MC-EA; or Secondary Teacher Education Program, STEP) in order to be admitted into the degree-seeking special education minor.
 However, candidates may apply for admission to the minor in the same semester as application to the major program.
-Admission to a Department of Educational Studies major (Middle Childhood-Early Adolescence Education), program (Early Childhood-Adolescence), or Secondary Teacher Education Program (STEP, Early Adolescence-Adolescence) does not guarantee admission to the Special Education Program.
+Admission to the MC-EA or STEP program does not guarantee admission to the Special Education Program.

-- Candidates must meet all of the requirements for admission to a teacher education major program (MC-EA, EC-A, or STEP).
+- Candidates must meet all of the requirements for admission to a teacher education major program (MC-EA or STEP).

 - Candidates must have at least 25 hours of experience working directly with individuals with exceptionalities.
 All experience should occur after high school graduation.
 The age level of individuals is not limited (birth through adult is acceptable); however, experience within the developmental range of certification is highly encouraged.
 Candidates must upload a document showing at least 25 hours of experience with individuals with disabilities with a verifying signature and signer’s contact information at the time of application for admission to the minor.